JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/Deposit.md

 });
 const TxHash = mongoose.model('TxHash', txSchema);
 ```
 The above code defines a schema for the `TxHash` collection in the database.
 Each `TxHash` document will have fields that correspond to the parameters of the `TopUp` event.
-Notably, the state field is used to indicate the status of the event processing which could be used to prevent the event from being processed multiple times.
+Notably, the state field is used to indicate the status of the event processing which can be used to prevent the event from being processed multiple times.

 When we start the service, after connecting to the database, we will first retrieve all past `TopUp` events from the proxy contract and process each event.
 This is specifically useful for the server's admin to check if there are any deposits that need to be processed when initializing the monitor: